mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--keep-profile-changes`

-With this option, any changes made to the profile directory (specified by `--firefox-profile`) are saved.
+Save any changes made to the profile directory (specified by `--firefox-profile`).
 Without this option, profile changes are not saved.

 ::: note alert
-This option makes the profile specified by `--firefox-profile` completely insecure for daily use.
+This option makes the profile specified by `--firefox-profile` insecure for daily use.
 It turns off auto-updates and allows silent remote connections, among other things.
-Specifically, it will make destructive changes to the profile that are required for `web-ext` to operate.
+Specifically, it makes destructive changes to the profile required for `web-ext` to operate.
 :::

 Environment variable: `$WEB_EXT_KEEP_PROFILE_CHANGES=true`